akaplo/bluebikes-dock-tracker/README.md

 an internal UUID that nothing shows you, so the code is what gets used everywhere here.)

-The list lives in `stations.json`.
-You can edit it three ways, and they all change the same file:
+The list is written to `stations.json`.
+You can edit it three ways:

-- **In the viewer**: type codes into the box at the top of the page and press Add.
-There's also a search box if you only know the station's street name.
+- In the viewer app
-- **From the command line:**
+- From the command line:

   ```
   python3 bluebikes.py stations              # list what's tracked